magneticio/vamp.io/content/documentation/using-vamp/environment_variables.md

 ### Example 4: Combining all scopes and references

 As a final example, let's combine some of the examples above and include referenced breeds.
-In this case, a we have two breed artefacts already stored in Vamp and include them by using the `ref` keyword.
+In this case, a we have two breed artifacts already stored in Vamp and include them by using the `ref` keyword.

 We override all `JVM_HEAP_SIZE` variables at the top scope.
 However, we just want to tweak the `JVM_HEAP_SIZE` for service `frontend_app:1.0-b`.
 We do this by adding a `environment_variables` at the service level.